taktile-org/coding-challenge/README.md

 ## Timebox

 Aim to use about 1 hour of time on the solution, don't use more than 2 hours.
-Here are some criteria which we use to judge your implementation:
+We give roughly equal weight to the each of the following:

 * Documentation
 * Packaging
 * Testing
 * Readability of code
 * Correctness of implementation
+* Performance
 * Generality
 * Correntness of types (if applicable)
-* Speed of implemenation

 Please don't stress if your solution isn't perfect.
 With a timebox of at most 2 hours, you most likely won't be able to check all the boxes above.
 This challenge is intended as an exercise in tradeoffs.
+We want to understand how you view the overall value and lifecycle of software.